North Carolina GOP advances congressional map to secure another House seat for Trump

 Under the proposal, Davis' current 1st District — the state's only swing seat — would shift to the right as mapmakers remove inland counties, including Davis' home county, and replace them with several from the coast.
 Counties removed from the 1st District are placed in a retooled 3rd District held by Republican Rep. Greg Murphy.
 Election results indicate the 3rd would remain favorable for Murphy.

 Trump is also asking other red states for more seats.
-Apparently pleased with North Carolina’s action, he encouraged Republican legislators last Friday on Truth Social “to work as hard as they can to pass this new Map so that we can continue our incredible Record of SUCCESS.”
+He encouraged North Carolina Republican legislators last Friday on Truth Social “to work as hard as they can to pass this new Map so that we can continue our incredible Record of SUCCESS.”

 “They are wasting precious time and taxpayer dollars bending the knee to Donald Trump and ripping away the voice of the voters.
-It is shameful, it is pathetic," Eric Willoughby, a 19-year-old college student, told the committee.
+It is shameful, it is pathetic," 19-year-old college student Eric Willoughby told the committee.

 The national redistricting battle began over the summer when Trump urged Republican-led Texas to reshape its U.S. House districts.
-After Texas lawmakers acted, California Democrats reciprocated by passing their own plan that still needs voter approval in November.
+After Texas lawmakers acted, California Democrats reciprocated by passing their own plan, which still needs voter approval in November.

 Former 1st District reps call proposal “a moral regression”

-Hise said there's nothing unlawfully discriminatory about the map — race-based data wasn't used to create the proposal and said the lack of evidence of racially polarized voting in the region would make it unconstitutional to draw lines with the chief goal of helping Black voters elect their favored candidates.
+Hise said there's nothing unlawfully discriminatory about the map.
+He said race-based data wasn't used to retool boundaries and the lack of significant evidence of racially polarized voting in the region would make it unconstitutional to draw lines with a chief goal of helping Black voters elect their favored candidates.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.